latif-essam/image-engine/README.md

 ## Available Scripts

-> Note :you have to prefix each command with `npm run scriptName`
+> Note :you have to prefix each command with `npm run scriptName`.

 > Also Note :when building the project copy the static html files and paste them on the production folder as they are not included in the build folder.

 | scripts  | frunctionality                                                          |